 In summary, projecting settlement amounts in birth injury cases can be a complex and challenging task for attorneys.
 The long-term nature of the injuries, complex legal and medical issues, and emotional toll of these cases can all make it difficult to accurately predict the outcome of a case and the amount of compensation that will be needed to provide for the child’s long-term needs.

-There are several factors that may be considered when determining the settlement amount in an Georgia birth injury lawsuit.
+Several factors may be considered when determining the settlement amount in a Georgia birth injury lawsuit.
 Some of the key factors include:

 - The severity of the injury: The extent and severity of the injury suffered by the child will be a major factor in determining the settlement amount.
-In general, more severe injuries that require ongoing medical care and treatment are likely to result in higher settlements.
+In general, more severe injuries that require ongoing medical care and treatment are likely to result in higher settlement amounts.

 - The defendant’s liability: You need liability to get any payout at trial.
-But if liability is extablished, the defendant’s liability and degree of both culpability and “dislikeability” before the jury impact jury payouts which informs expected settlement compensation.
+But if liability is established, the defendant’s liability and degree of both culpability and “dislikeability” before the jury impact jury payouts, which informs expected settlement compensation.

 - Economic damages: Economic damages such as medical expenses, lost wages, and the cost of ongoing medical care and treatment will also be considered in determining the settlement amount.